Do-it-yourself electrical work

-In Finland electrical work proper may only be carried out by registered professionals.
-Certain minor electrical work may also be carried out by ordinary electricity users, provided that they are certain they can perform these correctly and safely.
-For instructions on how to perform certain minor repairs safely, see the Home electrical safety guide (in Finnish).
+Electrical work proper may only be carried out by registered professionals.
+You may also carry out certain minor electrical work as an ordinary electricity user, provided that you are certain you can perform these correctly and safely.
+For instructions on how to perform certain minor repairs safely, see the page Home electrical safety (in Finnish).
 Also remember to always follow the installation and user instructions provided with electrical supplies.

 Tasks every electricity user is allowed to perform:

 - making an automatic fuse and residual-current device operational

 - testing the functioning of a residual-current device using a test button;

 - replacing a light bulb and starter;